 When it comes to deciding on which method to use, the most logical answer depends on a variety of factors including audience behavior, available budget, and your organization’s needs and goals.

-To help you decide from the two strategies, we’ve put together three important factors to consider:
+To help you decide between the two strategies, we’ve put together three important factors to consider:

 In order to decide whether to invest in organic SEO or paid ads, you should consider your total online budget.
 If you don’t have any budget or a limited one maybe you should consider purely SEO optimisation.
 If you have a budget available maybe you should consider investing in both!